4th Grade

 Educational Websites and Games

-• In science, students are learning about energy.
-They are learning about renewable and nonrenewable resources and the transfer of energy.
+- In science, students are learning about energy. we will be learning about types of energy, energy sources, and the transfer of energy from one object to another.

-• In social studies, students are learning about the five themes of geography with a focus on immigration and migration.
-Students will learn about people immigrating to the United States, and migration across the Unites States like the Underground Railroad and Westward Expansion.
+- In social studies, students are learning about the five themes of Geography.
+We will have an intensive study on the movement of people with a focus on people immigrating to the United States, and the history of periods of large migration across the United States.

-• In math, students will be learning about subtraction and addition strategies.
+- In math, students will be learning about addition, subtration, and place value.

 Digital Multiplication Practice Games that are two person games